-Cabo Verde does not have many natural resources, and only ten percent of the land can sustain crops.
+Cabo Verde does not have many natural resources, and only 10% of the land can sustain crops.
 This makes the nation vulnerable to poor economic growth.
-Although the poverty rate has been reduced significantly, one quarter of the population is still poor.
+Although the poverty rate has been reduced significantly, one-quarter of the population is still poor.

-The national poverty rate in Cabo Verde fell from 37 percent to 27 percent between 2003 and 2008, according to the World Bank, and the extreme poverty rate went from 21 percent to 12 percent.
+The national poverty rate in Cabo Verde fell from 37% to 27% between 2003 and 2008, according to the World Bank, and the extreme poverty rate went from 21% to 12%.

 Tourism is a major source of economic growth in Cabo Verde and is credited as the main reason for the drop in poverty rates.
 Still, one is compelled to ask: why is Cabo Verde poor?

 The Congressional Research Service reported that slow economic growth in Europe has fostered slow growth in Cabo Verde.
 This is because Europe is a major trading partner and source of foreign investment, and Cabo Verde is also a major tourist destination for many Europeans.